 Who is art therapy for?

-Art therapy is suitable for people of all ages and people who may be experiencing life changes, trauma, illness or disabilities causing distress for the individual and for their family.
-No art experience is necessary.
+Transpersonal art therapy is suitable for people of all ages and people who may be experiencing major life changes, depression, anxiety, trauma, grief, or illness.

 Some of the main benefits of this approach include: